sclorg/nginx-container/1.10/README.md

 Troubleshooting
 ---------------
-By default, nginx logs into standard output, so the log is available in the container log.
+By default, nginx access logs are written to standard output and error logs are written to standard error, so both are available in the container log.
 The log can be examined by running:

     docker logs <container>